attdevsupport/API-Platform/TL/PHP/app1/README.txt

   NOTE: You MUST select Terminal Location in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: an API key and Secret key.
-They are necessary to get your applications working with the AT&T HTML5 APIs.
+They are necessary to get your applications working with the AT&T API Platform.
 See 'Adjusting parameters' below to learn how to use these keys.

   Initially your newly registered application is restricted to the "Sandbox" environment only.
 To move it to production,